 Having run these commands on the client machine, the moose file will have disappeared from your home directory, but a .moosedir directory will have been created, this will contain a new moose file, an install.log file, and once you start making MOOSE queries, a moose-external-client.log will be created.

 5. Test that you are able to use the locally installed MOOSE client.

 [mass-cli.jasmin.ac.uk]$ which moo /opt/moose/external-client-version-wrapper/bin/moo [mass-cli.jasmin.ac.uk]$ moo si <system information appears here> [mass-cli.jasmin.ac.uk]$ moo help <help details appear here> [mass-cli.jasmin.ac.uk]$ moo projlist <list of projects appears here>

 You have now successfully accessed MASS from JASMIN!

-If you are new to MOOSE, you should now read the introductory guide Getting Started with MOOSE on MONSooN and JASMIN (which requires login to the Met Office collaboration web server).
+If you are new to MOOSE, you could now read the introductory guide Getting Started with MOOSE (which requires login to the Met Office Science Repository Service).